Meloweh/Fly-Mod-For-FPS-Game/README.md

-# Metro2033 fly mode
+# Fly Mod for FPS Game Metro 2033

-Metro 2033 is a first person shooter.
+Metro2033 is a FPS game.

 In this modification I had my first contact with Lua, with which conversion of the camera rotations, then the direction vectors and the position vector